greghendershott/racket-mode/README.md

 Knowing nothing about how to make a mode in Emacs, I tried to isolate the problem by making a simple major mode, then adding things until it broke.
-Intead I ended up with this.
+Instead I ended up with this.

 I took various `.emacs.d` hacks that I'd previously made to use with Quack, and rolled them into this mode.